meta-space-org/playnetwork/README.md

 # Functionality

--   **Workers** - spawns enough processes to utilize all CPU threads of a server.
--   **Rooms** - each worker node can run multiple rooms, each with its own Application context, own levels, users, and logic.
+-   **Rooms** - each server process can run multiple rooms, each with its own Application context, own levels, users, and logic.
 -   **Levels** (hierarchy) - is authored in PlayCanvas Editor, and can be easily sent to the back-end to be saved and used for rooms.
 When a client joins a room, the server will send a current hierarchy (parsed) and the client will instantiate it.
 -   **Networked entities** - ensures that entities are synchronized between server and clients.
 Using the `properties` list, you can specify (by path) what data is synchronized and what properties are interpolated.
--   **Custom events** - allows to send custom events from client/server to: user, room or network entity.
+-   **Custom events** - allows to send custom events from client/server to: server, user, room or network entity.
 -   **Code hot-reloading** - provides faster development times, without a need to restart a server.
 -   **Interpolation** - the client can interpolate numbers, vectors, colors, and quaternions, this is done by checking `interpolate` on networked entity paths.
 -   **Physics** - server can run Ammo.js physics within the Application context.
 It is also possible to run physics only on the server-side and keep the client only interpolating.

-### PlayNetwork / WorkerNode
+### PlayNetwork

-Server is started using main PlayNetwork interface, which then creates as many worker nodes as there are CPU threads on a server.
-Each node then has own context list of rooms and users.
-Routing of messages based on scope are done automatically, so from single connection it is possible to be processed by multiple worker nodes.
+Multiple server processes can be started.
+Each server process can run multiple rooms.

 ### Rooms 🌍